UTDCSMC/ParsingTutorial/README.md

         // Initially rest = entry because we haven't read anything. int read_from = 0;                              // We start reading the current piece of data from this index;
         string data1 = rest.substr(read_from,           // The substring of entry beginning at read_from
-            rest.find("delim1")                         // And ending at the index of the first delimiter.
+            rest.find("delim1") - read_from             // And ending at the index of the first delimiter.
         );
         if (/* needed data type for data1 is int (or float) */) {
             int data1Int = stoi(data1);                 // stof(data1) in case of float.